kitty-qi/550_assignment1/README.md

 add_sarcasm.py

 ```
-In MIME datasets folder, 3 MIME type.ipynb imports combine_after5.csv (Pixstory dataset with step 5 features), exports combine_final.csv (Pixstory dataset with both step 5 and 6 features), and draws graphs to answer report questions.
+In MIME datasets folder, 3 MIME type.ipynb imports combine_after5.csv (Pixstory dataset with step 5 features), exports combine_final.csv (Pixstory dataset with both step 5 and 6 features), and draws graphs to answer report questions 1 and 5.
 Images of positive words and zip file of covid data are also in the folder.
 ```
 3 MIME type.ipynb
 ```

 In the Q2_image_code folder, open Q2_time.ipynb will show the code to visualize feature of users' post time of a day.
+This is the answer towards report question 2.
 ```
 Q2_time.ipynb
 ```
 In the Q3_image_code folder, open Q3_genders_ages_interests.ipynb will show the code to visualize features among users' interests, genders, and ages.
+This is the answer towards report question 3.
 ```
 Q3_genders_ages_interests.ipynb
 ```
 In the Q6_Language_Indentification folder, open Q6_Language_Indentification.ipynb will show the code to visualize users' distribution from narratives' language identification.
+This is the answer towards report question 6.
 ```
 Q6_Language_Indentification.ipynb
 ```